-To establish standards of appropriate staff behavior for DCFS Juvenile Justice facility staff that prioritize the effective supervision of youth and ensures that actions do not interfere with the care, custody, and control of youth.
-In addition, to ensure that DCFS Juvenile Justice staff act ethically and responsibly and do not use their official position for personal gain.
+To establish standards of appropriate staff behavior for DCFS Juvenile Justice Services staff that prioritize the effective supervision of youth and ensures actions do not interfere with the care, custody, and control of youth.
+In addition, to ensure DCFS Juvenile Justice staff act ethically and responsibly and do not use their official position for personal gain.